 b.
 Municipal/community sewer lines, lift stations and other associated facilities are prohibited in the lakeshore protection zone.

 c.
-Shoreside pumpout facilities may be placed in public or private marinas or public parks.
+Shoreside pumpout facilities may be placed with a permit in public or private marinas or public parks.

-(1) Such facilities must receive approval of the Montana department of health and environmental sciences, the Flathead city/county health department and/or any other government body with jurisdiction.
+(1) Such facilities must receive approval of the Montana Department of Environmental Quality, the Flathead City-County Health Department and/or any other government body with jurisdiction.

-(2) Such facilities shall include equipment to pump or otherwise receive and transfer contents of vessel holding tanks into a sewage retention and/or disposal system located outside the lakeshore protection zone.
+(2) Such facilities must include equipment to pump or otherwise receive and transfer contents of vessel holding tanks into a sewage retention and/or disposal system located outside the lakeshore protection zone.

 3. Water Lines:

 a.
-A water line shall be located no closer than ten feet (10') from either side property/riparian boundary line.
+A water line must be located at least ten feet (10') from either side property/riparian boundary line.

 (1) All material excavated from the trench shall be replaced back into the trench as backfill.
 Any material which is not replaced back into the trench shall be completely removed from the lakeshore protection zone.